-Right this minute, I’m coming off of a two day stomach virus and have a migraine from you know where.
-What I really want to do is curl up in bed, turn on my sound machine and shut out the world.
-After all, if I lay still enough, my kids won’t even notice me if they come into the room, right?
+Right this minute, I’m coming off of a two-day stomach virus and have a migraine from, you know, where.
+I want to curl up in bed, turn on my sound machine, and shut out the world.
+After all, if I lay still enough, my kids won’t notice me if they come into the room, right?

-I came up with reason after reason why I could put this post off just one more day because after all 24 hours can’t hurt.
-And, I was just about to put my computer down when I realized this was actually the perfect time to write this exact post.
+I came up with reason after reason why I could put this post off just one more day because, after all, 24 hours can’t hurt.
+And I was just about to put my computer down when I realized this was the perfect time to write this post.

 I know I’m not alone in this.
 You’ve been here too.
 You may be here right now…

 So worn out you want to take a break, feeling like you’re spinning your wheels and not making any progress and just ready to quit.

 Well, I’m here to tell you I get it.
 But, sometimes, like now, that’s the perfect time to find your path and get a second wind.

 This is for all you worn-out mommas out there — 10 ways to get motivated when you’re tired, frustrated, and ready to give up:

 1. Go Back to Your Why